K-9 (film): Cast

 The role of "Jerry Lee", though credited in the movie credits as being played by Jerry Lee, was actually played by more than one dog, including backups and stand-ins.

 Production

 Filming

 K-9 was filmed in and around the San Diego and San Fernando Valley areas of California from August to October 1988.
-Locations included the Hotel del Coronado in Coronado, and the Golden Hills Cafe in the Golden Hills neighborhood.
+Locations included the Hotel del Coronado in Coronado, and the Golden Hill Cafe in the Golden Hill neighborhood.